When Rob Halford Began His Metallic ‘Resurrection’

 Musical careers, if they achieve any sort of longevity, are inevitably filled with ups and downs, wins and losses, detours, retreats and returns.
-Aug.
-8, 2000 provided another reminder of this maxim when past and future Judas Priest singer Rob Halford began his Resurrection.
+Rob Halford provided another reminder of this maxim on Aug.
+8, 2000 when the past and future Judas Priest singer began his Resurrection.

 Fact is, many music fans probably thought of the '90s as Halford’s lost decade.
 But how can that be true when the legendary heavy metal frontman used that decade of experiment and self-discovery to find himself?